opendatasoft/ods-cookbook/widgets/external-use/local-dev-env/README.md

 # Local development environment

-For an easier development phase, it might me useful to work locally (local server, and local files) and then, once finished, copy-paste your code into your online environment
+For an easier development phase, it might be useful to work locally (local server, and local files) and then, once finished, copy-paste your code into your online environment.

 The biggest advantage for big and complex pages is the ability to split your code into several pieces and then compile and reassemble the whole content to copy-paste it online.